Five Things You Must Avoid When Naming Your Business

 I’m not saying you don’t need a plan.
 You just don’t want a traditional BUSINESS plan!

 The reason people use business plans is that it keeps the company focused on executing. when multiple people are involved in a startup, they can end up pulling in different directions, hurting progress.
-A business plan can help keep the team all working toward the same goals the same way.
+A business plan can help keep the team all working toward the same goals in the same way.

 Additionally, business plans are often required to obtain financing of some kind.
 As such, they are written for outside consumption.